mudler/LocalAI/docs/content/faq/_index.en.md

 <details>

-Most ggml-based models should work, but newer models may require additions to the API.
+Most gguf-based models should work, but newer models may require additions to the API.
 If a model doesn't work, please feel free to open up issues.
 However, be cautious about downloading models from the internet and directly onto your machine, as there may be security vulnerabilities in lama.cpp or ggml that could be maliciously exploited.
-Some models can be found on Hugging Face: https://huggingface.co/models?search=ggml, or models from gpt4all are compatible too: https://github.com/nomic-ai/gpt4all.
+Some models can be found on Hugging Face: https://huggingface.co/models?search=gguf, or models from gpt4all are compatible too: https://github.com/nomic-ai/gpt4all.

 </details>